Global Learning Student Fellowship

 Undergraduate students currently in good standing with the University.
 Students must be enrolled throughout the duration of the project.

-- Application Form (Please choose the appropriate application form for your project – either Research or Engagement/Action.)
+- Proposal Form (Please choose the appropriate form for your project – either Research or Engagement/Action.)

 - Reference Letter

 A high-quality application clearly articulates why the project is important to the field and how it contributes to the literature.
 It demonstrates students’ innovative approach to global problem solving.

 Apply below by Friday, January 31st, 2020.
 A committee will evaluate proposals and awards will be announced by April 1, 2020.